eimon851/data-analytics-projects/RowHealth-Analysis/README.md

-# Portfolio Project - Row Health Wellness Program Analysis
+# Row Health Wellness Program Analysis (2019-2023)

-[dashboard]

 # Table of Content

 - About This Project

-- Excel Insights
+- Excel Insight + Technical Analysis

-- SQL Insights
+- SQL Insights + Technical Analysis

-- Tableau Insights
+- Tableau Dashboard + Insights

 - Recommendations

 # About This Project

+Founded in 2016, Row Health is a tech-focused insurance company with over 100,000 U.S. customers, offering a Wellness Reimbursement program since 2019 to subsidize popular wellbeing supplements and promote daily health care through diverse digital marketing efforts.

-As a data analyst on the patient research team, my focus is on evaluating the success of the reimbursement program.
-I’ll provide insights by answering data-driven questions and offering recommendations to the product and marketing teams.
-Ultimately, my goal is to help them attract new customers and strengthen brand recognition.
+As a new data analyst on the patient research team, I prioritize understanding company trends, answering ad-hoc questions, and providing recommendations to the product and marketing teams, all to support the team in enhancing customer acquisition and boosting brand awareness.

-## Project Overview
+# Project Overview

-### Part A: Claim + Marketing Campaign Analysis (Excel)
+## Part A: Claim Trend + Campaign Performance Analysis (Excel)

 - Conduct **claim analysis** to determine **seasonal growth** on various claim metrics, including **product-specific** claim metrics.

 - Analyzed **campaign performance** by evaluating **costs, impressions, and sign-up rates** for **customer acquisition**, and **CPC, CPA, and CTR** for customer engagement.

-### Part B: Specific Insights (SQL)
+## Part B: Specific Insights (SQL)

 - Delivered comprehensive insights to the Claims department on **top hair-related products**, states with the **highest claims**, most **frequent users** of the reimbursement program, and more.

-### Part 3: Visualizations (Tableau)
+## Part C: Visualizations (Tableau)

-- Create interactive dashboards for claim density, campaign reach, and predictive analytics.
+- Create interactive dashboards for campaign performance

-### Part 4: Recommendations & Next Steps
+## Part 4: Recommendations & Next Steps

 - Provide targeted marketing strategies and optimization suggestions.

-# Excel Insights
+# Excel Insights + Technical Analysis

 ## MONTH ON MONTH CLAIM GROWTH RATE (2023)